-- How to prepare a "healthy breakfast". - "Make it yourself" workshops: bread, sprouts, spreads. - · Evening of nutritional advice. - Visit to an organic farm. - Nutritional coaching (in a group and personalised). - Supermarket visit (with Écoconso): deciphering labels and marketing traps, purchasing advice. - Showing of the film "We feed the world" followed by a discussion (with Slow Food and Oxfam). - Anti-waste evening: cooking using the whole vegetable, the basics to have in your cupboard, etc. - · Vegetarian cooking course: grains, legumes. - Closing evening with buffet, introduction to biodynamic wine and handing out "ambassador" diplomas.
+- How to prepare a "healthy breakfast". - "Make it yourself" workshops: bread, sprouts, spreads. - Evening of nutritional advice. - Visit to an organic farm. - Nutritional coaching and (in aroup personalised). - Supermarket visit (with Écoconso): deciphering labels and marketing traps, purchasing advice. - Showing of the film "We feed the world" followed by a discussion (with Slow Food and Oxfam). - Anti-waste evening: cooking using the whole vegetable, the basics to have in your cupboard, etc. - Vegetarian cooking course: grains, legumes. - evening with Closing buffet. introduction to biodynamic wine and handing out "ambassador" diplomas.